 2017 really flew by.
 Remember Mariah Carey’s disastrous Rockefeller Center performance?
-Yeah, that was three years ago.
+Yeah, that was a year ago.

 But as with every new year, there comes the hope for improving our lives.
 If you’re looking for some “new year, new me” inspiration that will challenge you to grow and help make things better for your LGBT peers, I’ve got you covered.

 Listen, the patriarchy has done a number on all of us–including boys who like boys.
 The majority of us learned about sex through the heterosexual lens.
 Therefore, our feelings about sex are rooted in how we think about gender roles.
 In other words, we learned the person doing the penetrating is strong and the person on the receiving end is weak.
 It’s some deeply ingrained misogynistic bullshit that needs to be unpacked and left in 2017.

 Your biphobia is hurting the Bs in the LGBT community.
 According to a Los Angeles Times report, bisexual people said they “avoided coming out because they didn’t want to deal with misconceptions” about their identity.
 Additional research shows that bisexual people are six times as likely to hide their sexuality and are more likely to engage in self-harm and have suicidal thoughts than lesbians, gays, and non-LGBT individuals.
 Yes, people can be attracted to more than one gender.
 Get over it.

 Bullying people you think are gay

 When you speculate and mock a person’s sexual orientation (yes, even celebrities), you’ve turned into the school yard bully who made fun of you for throwing, talking, or walking “like a sissy.”
 And if that person is indeed struggling with his or her identity, do you think your actions show that “it gets better”?
 Give people space and time to walk in their own truth.